hygorluz/sentyai/README.md

 # :robot: Senty AI: Sentiment Analysis

-Project created as part of the specialization in Fullstack Web Development to implement an Integrated Projects applications.
+Project created as part of the specialization in Fullstack Web Development to implement an Integrated Project application.
 The SentyAI is a sentiment analysis AI to classify messages in positive, negative or neutral.

 ## Endpoints